MDivyaPrakash/summaryLogs/README.md

 Testing was done on test logs in the /test_logs directory.
 With multiple questions, and to check whether the app handles all errors effectively.

- **NOTE**: During testing it was oberved that, for certain random test cases, the LLMs provides on output in a different format.
+**Note**: During testing it was oberved that, for certain random test cases, the LLMs provides on output in a different format.
 Even though the system is designed to handle all possible errors, and has the prompt engineered, there could be some error, due to the fact that Mistral can hallucinate.
 To mitigate one can self host the model and fine tune it, with use cases.
 We can also make it more efficient by implementing a RAG framework as mentioned in [MISTRAL_AI](https://docs.mistral.ai/)

-### Note
-Please ensure the URLS end with the format "call_log_20240314_104111.txt", where the last characters denotes the timestamp of the call log.
+Also, Please ensure the URLS end with the format "call_log_20240314_104111.txt", where the last characters denotes the timestamp of the call log.

 ## Limitations and Challenges:
 As this project aims to delivery accuracy in **minimal cost** of deployment, Hugging Face's inference API is being used.